TLeafWolf/C-_Group_Project/README.md

 # C-_Group_Project
 # extra ideas
-nugget size turned into an array for piece number for nuggets.
+nugget size turned into an array for piece number for nuggets. (done by Teresa)

 ask for payment info.